 -

-Define the width of the root ball by digging around it, then start undercutting and tunneling underneath.
-Target 2 feet wider than the main stem.
+Start undercutting and tunneling beneath the ball.
+Target a diameter 2 feet wider than the main stem.

-Gently work the shovel down and around the root ball to lift it out while retaining soil.
-Trim damaged roots but keep the main taproot intact.
+Trim any damaged roots but keep the main taproot intact.

-Follow each step precisely to give your wisteria vine the best chance of survival.
+Follow these steps precisely to give your wisteria the best chance of thriving after transplanting.

 Caring for Newly Transplanted Wisteria Vines